henriquemarlon/swapx/README.md

 You can see even more details by accessing the logs tab of one of these transactions, and you'll come across something like this:

 ![logs](https://github.com/user-attachments/assets/d2161550-aa96-41b2-bb13-0e5ebe457ea3)

+[^1]: You can see [here](https://docs.uniswap.org/contracts/v4/quickstart/hooks/async-swap#Configure-a-AsyncSwap-Hook) the reference for enabling the AsyncSwap in a UniswapV4 hook, and [here](https://github.com/henriquemarlon/swapx/blob/demo/contracts/src/SwapXHook.sol#L109) is where it was defined within the application.